Enjoy this low impact, heart pumping, brain work fun routine to get the heart rate up! Chair Yoga Fitness with Gail

 From lowering blood pressure to increasing pain tolerance, the following health benefits can all be discovered within the body.

 - Blood pressure.
 A consistent yoga practice decreases blood pressure through better circulation and oxygenation of the body.
-These two exercises can help lower blood pressure.

 - Pulse rate.
 A slower pulse rate indicates that your heart is strong enough to pump more blood with fewer beats.
 Regularly practicing yoga provides a lower pulse rate.